 Notice in the output form the highlighting alternates between barriers.
 The first result listed is for the network found immediately accessible to the sink.
 Subsequent results (barriers D and A in the image) are reported next.
 The Permeability Metric is included for each.
 The Total is specific for each layer, each direction, and each trace type.
 There is only one item summed for each 'total' in this case because we have no habitat 'classes' specified.

-For an explanation of the output tables see .
+For an explanation of the output tables see FIPEX Output Tables.